Systems of interacting diffusions with partial annihilation through membranes: Characterization of the mean and the variance

-\begin{remark} \rm Following the same proof as above, clearly we can strengthen Lemma \ref{L:MinkowskiContent_I} and Corollary \ref{cor:MinkowskiContent_I} by only requiring $\F$ to be equi-continuous and uniformly bounded on a neighborhood of the interface $I$.
-We can also generalize Lemma \ref{L:MinkowskiContent_D} to deal with $\int_{J}f(x)\,d\sigma(x)$ for any closed $\mathcal{H}^{d-1}$-rectifiable subset of $J$ of $\partial D$, and by requiring $\F$ to be equi-continuous and uniformly bounded on a neighborhood of $J$. \end{remark}
+\begin{remark} Following the same proof as above, clearly we can strengthen Lemmas \ref {L:MinkowskiContent_I} and \ref{L:MinkowskiContent_I_k} by only requiring $\F$ to be equi-continuous and uniformly bounded on a neighborhood of the interface $I$.
+We can also generalize Lemmas~\ref {L:MinkowskiContent_D} and \ref{L:MinkowskiContent_D2} to deal with $\int_{J}f(x) \,d\sigma(x)$ for any closed $\mathcal {H}^{d-1}$-rectifiable subset of $J$ of $\partial D$ (rather than the whole boundary $\partial D$), and by requiring $\F$ to be equi-continuous and uniformly bounded on a neighborhood of $J$. \end{remark}